wivtech/supply-chain-ink/README.md

 The control flow is the following:

 - Each asset is identified by a unique id;
-- Anyone can add a a new asset;
+- Anyone can add a a new asset that is subject to approval;
 - The owner of an asset can transfer it to other account;
 - The owner of an asset can delete it permanently;
 - Administrator account validate the assets added from any other user;